e4wei/w19pa5/README.md

 - Sudoku Solver (13 Points)

 Implement a Sudoku solver based on techniques explained in [this post](http://norvig.com/sudoku.html).
 You can read learn from the code but need to adapt it without changing the data structures in the given starter code in `sudoku.py`.
+You can change the function signatures in the Solver class if you like (and add more functions of course).

 We will test your solver on benchmarks in `easy_sudoku_problems.txt` and `hard_sudoku_problems.txt`.